201st-Luka/HeadhunterBot/readme.md

    - [coloredlogs](coloredLogs_docs) (`pip install coloredlogs`)

 3. Then, you have to register a Discord bot on the official Discord site.
 You can do this [here](discord_developers).
 You have to manually copy the token in the `Bot/Variables.py` file to the `discordApiToken` variable.
-4. Lastly, you have to create a ClashOfClans api key.
+4. You have to create a ClashOfClans api key.
 You have to go to the [official ClashOfClans site](clashOfClans_site).
 Copy the token and paste it in the `Bot/Variables.py` file and replace in the `clashOfClansHeaders` dict the authorisation bearer.
+5. Lastly you have to run the Admin.py script once to create the database with all needed tables.

 You're done.
 Happy coding.